Local Limit Disorder Characteristics of Superconducting Radio Frequency Cavities: Frequency shift

 Next, in the comparison scenario, we utilize the experimentally determined value of $X_n = R_n = \SI{7.1}{m\Omega}$.
 This value together with the rest of the considered parameters and Eq.~\eqref{eq:Rn_or_X_n} unambiguously fixes the value of $\gamma_s$.
 It means that we have no free parameters.
 The resulting function describing $\delta f(T)$ is plotted by the red curve in Fig.~\ref{Fig:comparison_and_fit}.
 For control purposes, in a fitting scenario, we consider $\gamma_s$ as a free parameter which we determine by the least squares method considering experimental data and DS theory.
 The resulting curve is plotted by the green line in Fig.~\ref{Fig:comparison_and_fit}.

 The overall result reveals the following message.
 First, we find the agreement of the experiment and both procedures to be satisfactory, especially if we focus on the width of the dip.
-Second, the fitted value of $X_n$ deviates on the level of $5\%$ from the one being experimentally determined.
-It means that our fit does not contradict the independent experimental measurement of the normal state surface reactance.
-One way or another, both procedures point towards the moderately clean regime behavior described within the DS theory.
+Second, the fitted value of $X_n$ deviates on the level of $5\%$ from the experimentally determined value.
+This means that our fit does not contradict the independent experimental measurement of the normal state surface reactance.
+One way or another, both procedures point toward the moderately clean regime behavior described within the DS theory.

-In Appendix:~\ref{Appendix:Dip_Other_freq} we compare all $4$ cavities with different resonant frequencies from Ref.~\cite{Ueki22}.
-The analysis points towards very similar values of the gap $\Delta_0$ and the scattering constants $\Gamma$ and $\Gamma_s$, considering all four cases.
-It even shows the trend of continual proportion between $\Gamma_s$ and $\Gamma$, where always $\Gamma/\Gamma_s\sim 4\%$.
+In Appendix:~\ref{Appendix:Dip_Other_freq} we compare all four cavities with different resonant frequencies from Ref.~\cite{Ueki22}.
+The analysis points toward very similar values of the gap $\Delta_0$ and the scattering constants $\Gamma$ and $\Gamma_s$, considering all four cases.
+It even shows the trend of continual proportion between $\Gamma_s$ and $\Gamma$, where always $\Gamma/\Gamma_s\lesssim5\%$.
 This agrees with the expected behavior of increasing pair-breaking naturally following increasing dominant pair-conserving scattering.

 Since the analysis provided in Appendix:~\ref{Appendix:Dip_Other_freq} indicates very similar properties of the utilized superconducting niobium, for completeness, we also show the resonant frequency dependence of the fitted dip from Fig.~\ref{Fig:comparison_and_fit} in Fig.~\ref{Fig:freq}.
-The considered $\ell\sim \SI{100}{nm}$ is similar to measurements shown in Fig.~3(b) of Ref.~\cite{Bafia21} (or Fig.~6.8 in the Ref.~\cite{Bafia20}).
-Notice the overall trend shown in Fig.~\ref{Fig:freq} {\bf a)} as well as the almost linear scaling of the depth of the dip with the resonant frequency shown in Fig.~\ref{Fig:freq} {\bf b)}, being in agreement with the experimental observations.
+The considered $\ell\sim \SI{100}{nm}$ is similar to measurements shown in Fig.~3(b) of Ref.~\cite{Bafia21} (or Fig.~6.8 in Ref.~\cite{Bafia20}).
+Note the overall trend shown in Fig.~\ref{Fig:freq} {\bf a)} as well as the almost linear scaling of the depth of the dip with the resonant frequency shown in Fig.~\ref{Fig:freq} {\bf b)}, being in agreement with the experimental observations.